ArctosDB/documentation-wiki/_documentation/catalog.markdown

 -   Mammal Specimens

-## Collection Code
+## Collection Type

 `Collection .
 Collection_Cde VARCHAR2(5) not null`

-Collection Code links catalogs to collection-type-specific code tables.
+Collection Type links catalogs to collection-type-specific code tables.
 Values are generally descriptive ("Mamm" or "Bird"), but no deeper meaning exists.
 Existing collection_cde values are in a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_cde).
-Exploring the "filter" option of [Attribute Type](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_TYPE) will provide an idea of how a collection type has been used.
+Exploring the "filter" option of [Attribute Type](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_TYPE) or [Part Name](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecimen_part_name) will provide an idea of how a collection type has been used.

 ## Description